 Petcore Europe is a Brussels-based non-profit European trade association.
 Founded in 1993, it promotes the collection, sorting and recycling of post-customer PET bottles.

 Established in 1995, Pro-S-Pack’s main goal is to coordinate the branches' activities, adequately present its services and products to the national and international companies in the field of service packaging and society.

 Women in Plastics is a professional initiative that recognises achievement, encourages development, and supports diversity and equality across the plastics industry.
 Established in 2004, it seeks to achieve a fair, equal, and inclusive industry that provides opportunities for every individual, at all levels, to reach their career potential.

 Häme Chamber of Commerce plays a significant role in promoting interests and operating conditions of the commercial and industrial companies within the regions of Päijät-Häme and Kanta-Häme.
 It has two offices located in Lahti and Hämeenlinna and acts as a forum for discussion.

-The Finnish Packaging Association is a cooperation organisation promoting the general business environment of the packaging industry.
-Founded in 1991, the association deals with joint operations between all companies, entities, and other organisations that have to do with packaging.
+The Finnish Packaging Association is a cooperation organization promoting the general business environment of the packaging industry.
+Founded in 1991, the association deals with joint operations between all companies, entities, and other organizations that have to do with packaging.
 It studies technological and financial trends in the industry, relevant legislation, and general attitudes on the packaging and passes this information on to its members.

-ELIPSO is the professional association representing plastic and flexible packaging manufacturers in France.
+ELIPSO is a professional association representing plastic and flexible packaging manufacturers in France.
 It is actively pursuing, the objective of promoting the development of our industry.

 Founded in 2005, the GEPPIA, the Processing and Packaging Trade Association for the food (and other) industry, is a group of& 150 manufacturers serving end-users and brings together over 8,000 professionals in the sales sector.
 The role of the commissions is to enable the participants to share best practices and create synergy between complementary activities.